OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 When the Lowland distilleries opted to focus on grain whisky after 1830, the Highlanders became the true masters of malt whisky.
-It’s worth nothing that the Highlands cover a vast space of Scotland so the Scotch varies from place to place.
-Long story short, Highland whiskies are not always as sweet as those from the Speyside area, they tend to have more of a kick than their Lowland counterparts, and yet they are not necessarily as strong as those from the Isles.
-Highland Park, Glenmorangie, Dalmore, Aberfeldy, and Dalwhinnie are just a few of the whiskies to come from the Highlands.
+It’s worth nothing that the Highlands cover a vast space of Scotland, so the Scotch varies from place to place.
+Long story short, Highland whiskies are not always as sweet as those from the Speyside area, they tend to have more of a kick than their Lowland counterparts and yet they are not necessarily as strong as those from the Isles.
+Highland Park, Glenmorangie, Dalmore, Aberfeldy and Dalwhinnie are just a few of the whiskies to come from the Highlands.

 The Lowlands may not garner as much attention as the majestic and overpowering beauty associated with the Highlands, but it still counts as one of the traditional whisky regions of Scotland.
 The Lowlands are known to be a prime agricultural spot with a higher human population than the Highlands.
-When the whisky industry first started to truly gain serious momentum, the Lowlands were taxed a considerable amount higher than their Highland counter-parts for the illegal distilling of whisky.
+When the whisky industry first started to truly gain serious momentum, the Lowlands were taxed a considerable amount higher than their Highland counterparts for the illegal distilling of whisky.
 Nowadays, this is certainly not the case, seeing as the romantic Highlands tend to commandeer the limelight when it comes to malt.
 This aside, those in the know will be aware of the famous Glenkinchie distillery, which can be found on the outskirts of Edinburgh.
-This famous malt is the color of straw and is also known as being fresh and breezy.
+This famous malt is the colour of straw and is also known as being fresh and breezy.
 Many detect the aroma of grass cuttings when smelling it.
 Head to the Clydebank area and find Auchentoshan at Dalmuir.
 This beauty has been standing strong since 1823 on an old monastery.
 Some describe the flavour as being ‘cerealy’ and malty with a touch of smoothness.